tjbrandt/color-pallette/README.md

 # Welcome to the Color Pallete

-Key Technologies: Javascript | CSS
+Key Technologies: Javascript | Bootstrap

 This project will run a page where you can choose a color using the input("color") element; then the following will happen: